UNC-Cofires/local_LLMs/README.md

 ## Overview

 Running LLMs locally on Longleaf is useful when:
-- You are processing a large number of documents and need more compute power than a personal machine can provide
 - You are working with sensitive data that should not be sent to an external API
 - You want to reduce research expenses associated with commercial API usage,